austintgriffith/Pyth.io-Site/sourceContent/abstract/example.md

 event AddResponse(address _sender,bytes32 _id,string _result);
 ```

-This simplified example is the heart of a decentralized oracle network and in the following posts, we will build a more robust system around this idea.
+This simplified example is the heart of a decentralized oracle network.
+We will build a more robust system around this idea in the following posts.